ever-co/ever-teams/README.md

 - [React](https://reactjs.org)
 - [React Native](https://reactnative.dev)

-#### See also README.md and CREDITS.md files in relevant folders for lists of libraries and software included in the Platform, information about licenses, and other details.
+#### See also README.md and CREDITS.md files in relevant folders for lists of libraries and software included in the Platform, information about licenses, and other details

 ## 📄 Documentation